 Since the NCIC is managed by the FBI you can order an identity history summary through the FBI and receive the NCIC criminal history information that is about yourself.

 The National Instant Criminal Background Check System (NICS) was established in 1993.
-Any federal firearm licensee (FFL) in Oregon, including pawn shop dealers, gun shop owners, and retailers, must run a person’s information through the NICS.
+Any federal firearm licensee (FFL) in Oregon, including pawn shop dealers, gun shop owners, and retailers, must run a person's information through the NICS.
 This database will determine if a person can legally purchase a firearm.
 The FBI operated this database, but it was established by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
-Plus, local law enforcement agencies in the state can provide information to the files.
+Local law enforcement agencies in the state can also provide information to the files.
 This database identifies those with mental health issues who are prevented from owning or buying a gun.

 Can This Information Be Removed?